-Do your thoughts divide and pull your mind to pieces?
+Do your thoughts divide or pull your mind to pieces?

-Do they disturb your joy, break up your sleep or hinder the enjoyment of yourself, family or friends?
+- Do they disturb your joy, break up your sleep or hinder you from enjoying your family and friends?

-If your answers to the above are yes then you might be suffering from the effects of being a worrier.
+If you answered yes to the above then you might be suffering from the effects of being a worrier.

 This takes a heavy toll on your emotions and turns you into a nervous wreck.

 The good news is that it’s a mental habit that can be broken.

 There are things that we should be concerned about in our lives and this is normal.